maximkatut/telegram_bot/readme.md

 ## Additional Features

-- Utilizes `ConversationHandler` for managing complex conversations.
+- Utilizes `FSMContext` for managing complex conversations and state transitions.
 - Environment variables are used for storing sensitive information like tokens.
 - Includes logging for better traceability and debugging.
 - The project can be extended with technologies not covered in the first module.
+- Implements a quiz feature with dynamic topic selection and scoring.

 ## Contribution